MarkGhebrial/CS100-Final-Project/README.md

 ### Features

-Similar wizards will exist for other Git commands like branch, checkout, revert, etc. The amount of edge cases
+Similar wizards will exist for other Git commands like branch, checkout, revert, etc.

 A possible "tutorial mode" will show the user the sequence of commands that GitBuddy would run to make their request happen.